 26. After construction is completed and the new WWTPs are in operation the treated effluent quality of the WWTPs should be monitored regularly either by the WWTP operators or by DONRE.
+Monitoring of the success of any minor compensation will be undertaken as part of the separate REMDP prepared for the subproject.
 Table 2 summarizes the responsibilities for monitoring during the construction-implementation of the subproject.